triplea-game/triplea/infrastructure/README.md

 The version in 'apt' is likely to be out of date and could have Ruby errors.

-Once downloaded, unzip somewhere, add that somewhere to your path so the command "vagrant" is available.
-If not added to your path, fully quality the command 'vagrant' in the steps below to match.
+Once downloaded, unzip somewhere, and add to your path so you have the command 'vagrant ' available.

 #### (2) Launch Vagrant virtual machine